Gauge theories from scattering amplitudes with minimal assumptions: Introduction

 which, due to its similarity to equation (\ref{eq:JI}), we shall call the modified Jacobi identity.
 On one hand, it is far from obvious (and thus the extra assumptions in the literature) that this equation enforces a Lie algebra structure on the $f$ tensor.
 On the other hand, even if it did, there is no obvious reason why there should be any basis where $f$ is fully antisymmetric.
 On this last point, we note that there are perfectly valid Lie algebras for which $f$ does not have this property, the simplest of which is the two-dimensional affine algebra spanned by two elements $A$ and $B$ and with a commutator $\left[A,B\right]=A$.

 At this stage, let us make a small detour from the on-shell approach, and recall the properties of the $f$ tensor in the Lagrangian formalism~\cite{Weinberg:1996kr}.
-In a gauge theory, the massless spin 1 particles are created by vector bosons, which are real fields sitting in the adjoint representation of the gauge group, which is determined by the structure constants $f$:
+In a gauge theory, the massless spin 1 particles are created by vector bosons, which are real fields sitting in the adjoint representation of the gauge group, parametrized by real parameters $\alpha^a$, and which is determined by the imaginary structure constants $f$:

-Because the gauge parameters $\alpha^b$ are real numbers, this already forces $-i f$ to be real (see footnote~\ref{igf}).
+The reality of the vector bosons already implies that the associated particles of both helicities couple with the same coupling strength.
 Furthermore, gauge invariance requires that these gauge transformation leave invariant the metric in color space that is used to construct the kinetic term of the vector bosons.
 The fact that the metric in the kinetic term is both invariant and positive definite has in turn two important implications: first, there is a basis in which the $f$ tensor is completely antisymmetric; second, the Lie algebra of the gauge group is necessarily reductive, i.e. a direct sum of a semisimple subalgebra and an abelian one.

 The stakes are therefore high: Can one have a theory of massless spin-1 particles that does not admit any underlying gauge group at all, yet still satisfies unitarity, locality and Poincaré invariance?
 Even if the answer is no and a gauge group is unavoidable, must its Lie algebra be reductive, or is there perhaps some overlooked loophole in the Lagrangian formalism that makes it possible to have more general symmetry groups?
 And finally, could gluon self-interactions violate CP symmetry?